MattHondrakis/TidyTuesday/09-27-22/Artists.md

     ## 1    0.00113 0.00000112

-It appears there may be a minor difference in *artist_share* and *artist_n/all_workers_n*, but its most likely a computational error.
+It appears there may be a minor difference in *artist_share* and *artist_n/all_workers_n*, but its most likely a computational error (floating point).
 Moving forward, *artist_share* will be used for simplicity.
 Further more, it appears as though *all_workers_n* represents all workers (**artists**) of a specific race in a state (total count of all artists in a state by race).
 Ideally, it would be shown by summing *artist_n* by race and state; and then showing they are equal.
 Unfortunately, there are many NA’s that prohibit that method from working.
 I come to this conclusion because the variable *all_workers_n* is constant for a specific race and state.

 ``` r
 artists %>%